phpDocumentor/phpDocumentor/docs/PSR.md

 It is NOT RECOMMENDED to use the @var alias unless it is necessary in order for the application, or associated tools, to function correctly.

+This tag MUST NOT occur more than once in a "DocBlock".

 #### Examples